Non - General Practice Vacancies:

 Applications (including a cover letter, CV, and any additional supporting documentation) can be submitted via the Apply button.

-For a confidential discussion about the role, or if you require reasonable adjustment or any documents in alternate formats, please contact Chris Masaoka, Recruitment Consultant.
-Recruitment Operations, Human Resources by email recruitment.sea@sydney.edu.au
+For a confidential discussion about the role, or if you require reasonable adjustment or any documents in alternate formats, please contact Chris Masaoka, Recruitment Operations by email to recruitment.sea@sydney.edu.au.

 © The University of Sydney